vinayjn/vinayjn.github.io/uses.md

 - [Google Play Books](https://play.google.com/books) I use it on all the devices to read ebooks.

 - [Adobe XD](https://www.adobe.com/in/products/xd.html) helping me learn design and create wallpapers, might move to [Figma](http://figma.com).

+- [Notion](https://www.notion.so) will probably stop using other related apps in favour of this, I love Notion.

 - [Todoist](https://todoist.com/) scheduling my day to tasks.
 Present in all of my devices.